-Over the years we have spoken with many practice owners whose business cards leave a lot to be desired.
+Over the years, we have spoken with many practice owners whose business cards leave a lot to be desired.
 Even in this hyper digital age, that 3.5” x 2” piece of paper says a lot about who you are and what you do.
-I was reminded of that just last week when I was introduced to a recently hired newspaper representative who after three weeks didn’t have their business cards yet.
-Does anyone else find it somewhat ironic that someone who works for an entity that publishes each and every day, rain or shine, wouldn’t have business cards on their very first day of work?
-However I digress…

 When you are introduced to someone professionally, you almost always exchange business cards.
 In fact, there is an old lesson about always handing out two cards, so they keep one and forward the 2nd to a friend or colleague.
 The better looking your card is, the more people pay attention to it.
 My business cards tend to get a lot of “oooh’s” and “ahhh’s” when I hand them out.
 Yes, they are fancier and a bit more expensive than traditional business cards, but people like my cards and they will keep them, which makes the expense well worth it.

 Almost as important as your card design, is who you print cards for.
 Far too many practices print business cards just for the owners, managers, or the optometrists, and almost never for the opticians, let alone the support staff.
-Business cards are cheap to print these days.
 A box of 500 cards should cost you less than $25 per person.
 Out of 500 cards, how many exams do you think you get?
 10?
 25?
 50?
 100?
 How many pairs of eyeglasses might you sell from handing out 500 cards?
 10?
 25?
 50?
 100?
 Even if you only made 10 appointments and sold only 10 pair of eyeglasses with each box of business cards over a year, you could add anywhere from $3,000 to $6,000 to your net sales.
 Not a bad return on a $25 investment, huh?

 Every single one of your employees is a living breathing asset for your practice.
-If they weren’t, you wouldn’t have them working for you.
 Do they know you value them, or are you one of those employers who thinks they should just be happy having a job working for you?
 Of course you value your employees and know that something as simple as business cards can demonstrate that value in ways that pay you back big time.
-If every employee were to hand out 500 business cards over the course of a year or two, you could be adding thousands if not tens of thousands of dollars to your annual income.
+If every employee were to hand out 500 business cards over the course of a year or two, you could be adding thousands if not more to your annual income.